Visit the CDC Traveler’s Health website for the latest news.

 Testing will not be available at all CVS Pharmacy locations.
 Testing will not take place inside any retail locations, and CVS Pharmacy, HealthHUB and MinuteClinic will continue to serve customers and patients.

-CVS Health expects to establish up to 1,000 locations across the country offering COVID-19 testing by the end of May, with the goal of processing up to 1.5 million tests per month, subject to availability of supplies and lab capacity.
+CVS Health has established more than 1,000 locations across the country offering COVID-19 testing, with the goal of processing up to 1.5 million tests per month, subject to availability of supplies and lab capacity.
 Through this effort we are hoping to provide additional access in areas of the country that need additional testing and are selecting CVS Pharmacy locations with this criteria in mind.

 Each site should have the capacity to conduct approximately 50 tests per day.

-Yes, starting on Friday, May 22 patients must register in advance at CVS.com to schedule an appointment.
+Yes, patients must register in advance at CVS.com to schedule an appointment.
 Patients will need to pre-register, provide their insurance information as appropriate and verify their eligibility for testing.
 Once they have registered, the patient will be provided with an appointment window for that same day or up to two days out.

 Aetna will waive member cost-sharing for inpatient admissions for treatment of COVID-19 or health complications associated with COVID-19.
 This policy applies to all Aetna-insured Commercial and Medicare Advantage plans and is effective immediately for any such admission through September 30, 2020.
 Self-insured plan sponsors offer this waiver at their discretion.